 However, if there were injuries or deaths, if there were drugs or alcohol involved, if public property was damaged or if the accident was a hit and run, you’ll need to call your local police station.
 They can then start an investigation to make sure responsibility for the accident, both legal and financial, is assigned to the driver who caused it.

 Minimum car insurance requirements in Colorado can be affordable if you’re willing to shop around and compare providers, policies, discounts and rates.
 Plus, given Colorado’s substantial consequences for uninsured drivers, it hardly makes sense to go without auto insurance.

-To learn more about car insurance, from costs to regulations to little-known discounts and deals, visit our comprehensive guide to car insurance.
+Compare your car insurance options, from costs to regulations to little-known discounts and deals, to find the best insurance for you.